 If you try to do everything on your own, you will only get so far as a blogger.
 Many entrepreneurs choose to work for themselves exactly because they don’t want to deal with a team of employees.
 That’s because it’s a major source of headaches and it keeps you grounded in your office.

 But what if you could organize a virtual network of online assistants, copy and video editors, event planners, ad managers, and web developers?
 What if you could do it from any place around the world without hiring anyone under a strict contract?

 In this book, Chris Tucker teaches you exactly how to build a virtual team that will enable you to grow your online business exponentially without being confined to a single location.
-This is a must-read for bloggers who want to scale their operation.
+This is a must-read for bloggers who want to scale their operations.

 4. E-commerce Evolved by Tanner Larsson